unibe-icelab/thz-image-explorer/paper/paper.md

 # Usage

 The window is structured with the time domain trace and frequency domain spectrum for the selected pixel (default is 0,0) in the center panel.
-A different tab showing the refractive index and absorption coefficient can be selected, as well as a tab containing an interactive 3D viewer.
+A different tab showing the optical properties (refractive index and absorption coefficient) can be selected, as well as a tab containing an interactive 3D viewer.
 The left side-panel contains the intensity plot of the 2D scan along with the meta-data editor.
 The right side-panel contains the possible filters with configuration settings.